Mao Jian (Misty New Top)

 - Harvest Time

 In Suizhou, with its long history of tea agriculture, tea permeates every area of life.
-The organic tea farm that produces Misty New Top was established in the Yunfeng Mountain area during the 1950s, however substantial farming did not begin until the 1980s and 1990s.
-Most of the plantings are Jiu Keng cultivar, an extremely popular cultivar used during this time.
-Jiu Keng is regarded as a hearty, cold resistant, and richly flavored.
-These tea bushes are grown in cloud-covered mountains at 700 meters above sea level.
-The natural shade of the clouds encourage development of sweet-tasting amino acids in the tea leaves while the tea bushes also benefit from the changing temperatures between day and night.
-Which stimulate the development of other secondary metabolites and introduce complexity into the tea.
+The organic tea farm that produces Misty New Top was established in the Yunfeng Mountain area during the 1950s, though substantial farming did not begin until the 1980s and 1990s.
+Most of the plantings are the Jiu Keng tea bush, an extremely popular cultivar that is hardy, cold resistant, and richly flavored.
+These tea bushes grow on cloud-covered mountains 700 meters above sea level.
+The natural shade of the clouds encourages the development of sweet-tasting amino acids in the tea leaves.
+The flavor also benefits from the widely changing temperatures between day and night, which stimulate the development of other secondary metabolites and introduce complexity into the tea.

-Tea pickers will organize to pick on days that are clear and without rain.
+Tea pickers will organize to harvest on days that are clear and without rain.
 Workers will head to the mountain very early, just as soon as they have enough light to see what they are plucking.
-Pickers will pluck to a standard of one bud and two leaves, return at lunchtime to eat, and then return to pluck again in the afternoon.
+They return at lunchtime to eat, and then return to pluck again in the afternoon.
 For this particular tea, they harvest pluckings at a standard of one bud and two leaves.

-The recovered pluckings are withered on a bamboo tray to soften them from production.
-Once the tea is suitably withered it is quickly heated to de-enzyme it.
-This is accomplished for by an oven-like heating element.
+The leaves are withered on a bamboo tray to let them soften for processing.
+Once the tea is suitably withered, it is quickly heated to de-enzyme it.
+This is accomplished by an oven-like heating element.
 After this step, the tea is rolled and kneaded to tighten its shape.
 The basic shape of the tea is fixed at this point.
 Then, the tea is quickly roasted and once again rolled to refine its shape.
-Finally, complete drying is one with an oven-like drying machine.
-By the end, the residual moisture does not exceed a stable 5-6%.
+Finally, drying is completed with an oven-like drying machine.
+By the end, the residual moisture does not exceed 5-6%, keeping it shelf stable.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.